Report: Cardinals release veteran S Swearinger | Devdiscourse

 The Arizona Cardinals released veteran safety D.J.
 Swearinger, according to multiple reports on Monday.
-Swearinger started all four games for Arizona this season and had 8 tackles and recorded one QB hit in the Cardinals' 27-10 loss to the Seattle Seahawks on Sunday.
+Swearinger started all four games for Arizona this season, and he made eight tackles and recorded one QB hit in the Cardinals' 27-10 loss to the Seattle Seahawks on Sunday.
 Fifth-round pick Deionte Thompson will likely take over the starting role.

 The Cardinals are 0-3-1 on the season and next face the Cincinnati Bengals on Sunday.